rschristopher/ischristtrue.com/src/modern-views/christianity.md

 Is not such fear and uncertaintly evidence that you most likely do not believe your church is the true church of Christ?
 And by asking for only a tithing is that not evidence that they themselves do not believe they are the true church of Christ?

-It is no wonder that cults emerge and people give everything to some charismatic leader, for we are all worshipping something, and how many modern Christians are worshipping the state and mammon over Christ Jesus?
+It is no wonder that cults emerge and people give everything to some charismatic leader, for we are all worshipping something, and how many modern Christians are worshipping the state or mammon or nothingness over Christ Jesus?

-For if you found the true church and believed it was indeed the true church, you would give them everything, you would follow exactly as Christ instructed.
+For if you found the true church and believed it was indeed the true church, you would give them everything, you would follow exactly as Peter followed Jesus.

 I submit that we are all in search for the true church, and we give according to our faith in such -- and as weak as our faith may be, we pray to find the true church of Christ.
+And where we do not find the true church, then we go to the desert.